-The employer has an interest in ensuring it receives the payment to which it is entitled for the goods it sells.
-The claimant was entrusted with enforcing the employer's policies and procedures.
-The claimant allowed employees, who received a certain employee discount from the employer, to utilize a commercial account to obtain a better discount.
-Additionally, when the account became problematic, the claimant used some of his own funds to pay off some of the balance, which reasonably indicates he owed a balance to the commercial account or he knew it was being misused which was why he did not seek payment from customers who owed a balance.
-The claimant's conduct indicates a deliberate disregard of the employer's best interest and is disqualifying even without prior warning.
-Benefits are denied.

-Iowa Code section 96.3(7)a, b, as amended in 2008, provides:

-Payment - determination - duration - child support intercept.
+In this case, claimant was discharged for negligently operating the employer's equipment which resulted in damage to the equipment.
+Claimant himself admits that he damaged the snowplow blade and the cab light due to negligence.
+Claimant had made similar mistakes in the past, and he was warned about these mistakes multiple times.
+A reasonable employee in claimant's situation would be well aware his job was in jeopardy for continued negligence.
+The employer has established that claimant was discharged due to disqualifying, job-related misconduct.
+Benefits are withheld.

+The next issues to be determined are whether claimant has been overpaid benefits, whether the claimant must repay those benefits, and whether the employer's account will be charged.
+Iowa Code § 96.3(7)a-b, as amended in 2008, provides:

-- 7. Recovery of overpayment of benefits. - a.
+7. Recovery of overpayment of benefits.

+a.
 If an individual receives benefits for which the individual is subsequently determined to be ineligible, even though the individual acts in good faith and is not otherwise at fault, the benefits shall be recovered.
-The department in its discretion may recover the overpayment of benefits either by having a sum equal to the overpayment deducted from any future benefits payable to the individual or by having the individual pay to the department a sum equal to the overpayment. - b.
+The department in its discretion may recover the overpayment of benefits either by having a sum equal to the overpayment deducted from any future benefits payable to the individual or by having the individual pay to the department a sum equal to the overpayment.

+b.
 (1) (a) If the department determines that an overpayment has been made, the charge for the overpayment against the employer's account shall be removed and the account shall be credited with an amount equal to the overpayment from the unemployment compensation trust fund and this credit shall include both contributory and reimbursable employers, notwithstanding section 96.8, subsection 5.
 The employer shall not be relieved of charges if benefits are paid because the employer or an agent of the employer failed to respond timely or adequately to the department's request for information relating to the payment of benefits.
-This prohibition against relief of charges shall apply to both contributory and reimbursable employers. - (b) However, provided the benefits were not received as the result of fraud or willful misrepresentation by the individual, benefits shall not be recovered from an individual if the employer did not participate in the initial determination to award benefits pursuant to section 96.6, subsection 2, and an overpayment occurred because of a subsequent reversal on appeal regarding the issue of the individual's separation from employment. - (2) An accounting firm, agent, unemployment insurance accounting firm, or other entity that represents an employer in unemployment claim matters and demonstrates a continuous pattern of failing to participate in the initial determinations to award benefits, as determined and defined by rule by the department, shall be denied permission by the department to represent any employers in unemployment insurance matters.
+This prohibition against relief of charges shall apply to both contributory and reimbursable employers.

+(b) However, provided the benefits were not received as the result of fraud or willful misrepresentation by the individual, benefits shall not be recovered from an individual if the employer did not participate in the initial determination to award benefits pursuant to section 96.6, subsection 2, and an overpayment occurred because of a subsequent reversal on appeal regarding the issue of the individual's separation from employment.

+(2) An accounting firm, agent, unemployment insurance accounting firm, or other entity that represents an employer in unemployment claim matters and demonstrates a continuous pattern of failing to participate in the initial determinations to award benefits, as determined and defined by rule by the department, shall be denied permission by the department to represent any employers in unemployment insurance matters.
 This subparagraph does not apply to attorneys or counselors admitted to practice in the courts of this state pursuant to section 602.10101.